Clarkson-Applied-Data-Science/2025_ia651_ayele_ayele/README.md

 ## Process Overview

 We initially downloaded a dataset with identical structure to OANDA forex data but realized it did not provide real-time updates.
 Hence, we decided to use OANDA forex data only and applied feature engineering techniques on (open, high, low, close, volume, time).
-To improve the accuracy of predictions, macroeconomic data from FRED; however, OANDA updates in 30-minute intervals, while FRED updates quarterly/yearly.
+To improve the accuracy of predictions, macroeconomic data from FRED; however, OANDA updates in 1 hour intervals, while FRED updates quarterly/yearly.
 So, we decided to drop the extra dataset as it was adding less variance to our data.

 Aside from the incompatibility between the two datasets, we also aim to focus on swing trading in this project, which requires short to medium-term price movements, something that the infrequently updated FRED data lacks.